blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/player_facing_rules.md

 ### Steps to create a commoner
 1. Get a token/actor in Foundry
-2. Roll abilities, swap up to one pair
+2. Roll abilities(4d6, drop lowest), swap up to one pair
 3. Roll for background
 4. Pick lineage
-5. Apply commoner stuff
+5. Apply commoner proficiencies/equipment

 ### Stats
 For ability scores, roll 4d6 and drop the lowest.
 Abilities are rolled in order,